TigranGhazaryan/8-bit-computer-implementation/README.md

 Once the file is ready to be run, and tested I will add the executable approach.
 Otherwise follow Icarus Verilog compiling process.
 I use Gtkwave to simulate binary signals and see each bit and each signal in the final output.

+Computer_tbv file has the Test setup for the initialization of RAM, Control signals, and the bit Constants for the Opcodes, the fetch, decode cycle functions, etc.

+I will be more thorough with the descriptions later, my apologies for the mess :)